-The Phase I cultural resources assessment for the Harvill and Rider Project was negative for the presence of cultural resources.
-As stated previously, most of the subject property has been impacted or otherwise disturbed in the past by agriculture, previous development, and recent removal of the late 1960s structures.
-These types of impacts typically remove evidence of surface scatters of cultural artifacts.
-Further, visibility of the natural ground surface was limited by piles of pushed dirt, gravel, and dense vegetation.
-It remains unclear whether or not cultural resources have ever existed on the property, and the current status of the property appears to have affected the potential to discover any surface scatters of artifacts.
-Therefore, due to the frequency of recorded cultural resources located near the property, and the limited visibility encountered during the archaeological survey, the potential exists that buried cultural deposits may be present under the existing surface.
+The Phase I cultural resources assessment for the Water and Harvill Project was negative for the presence of cultural resources.
+As discussed in the records search results, the property is located in proximity to multiple prehistoric and historic resources.
+Most of the subject property has been surficially impacted or otherwise minimally disturbed in the past.
+These impacts typically remove evidence of surface scatters of cultural artifacts.
+As such, it remains unclear whether or not cultural resources have ever existed on the property, and the current status of the property appears to have affected the potential to discover any surface scatters of artifacts.
+Therefore, due to the frequency of recorded cultural resources located near the property, and the disturbances to the property identified during the archaeological survey, the potential exists that buried cultural deposits may be present within the property.